2024 Leadership Academy

 • Service innovation projects designed to improve current operations and/or strengthen the facility’s ability to thrive in an ever-changing environment

-• All 2023 Leadership Academy participants will graduate and be honored during the Awards Luncheon on September 28, 2023 at the Osthoff Resort in Elkhart Lake.
+• All 2024 Leadership Academy participants will graduate and be honored during the Awards Luncheon on October 24, 2024 at the Osthoff Resort in Elkhart Lake.

-ACADEMY APPROACH AND CURRICULUM
+ACADEMY APPROACH

 Leadership is a complex competency which requires practice and development.
-This is precisely why WHCA Leadership Academy is a series of courses taught over a 6-month period and not just one week.
+This is precisely why Leadership Academy is a series of courses taught over a 6-month period and not just one week.
 We want participants to reflect on what they have learned, try it out and come back to discuss what they have learned.
 Actual lecture during the courses selected is limited because we want a majority of the class time to be taken up with discussion, exercises, and case study analysis.
 We also stress direct application to work situations in all academy exercises and discussions.
 Case studies, which are developed for each course, are created using the ideas of academy work teams.
 These teams are charged with generating problem scenarios that are relevant and ongoing for the Academy.

 Leadership involves more than what you say; it’s about what you do.
 To keep aligned with this principle, the WHCA/WiCAL Academy begins with a leadership self-assessment designed to provide feedback in four key leadership practice areas.
 Participants are asked to develop a leadership goal early in the Academy.
 Participants report back during each session about the progress and challenges encountered in reaching their goals.
 Our focus in the Academy is on taking action, trying new things and pushing you to reach your personal potential, not just talking about leadership.